jwatson-CO-edu/nanoverse/java/HeadFirstDsgnPatterns_2nd-Ed.md

 * The Composite classes' encapsulation is broken when the Visitor is used.
 * Because the traversal function is involved, changes to the Composite structure are more difficult.

+## Other Other Patterns
+- Business Delegate – decouples presentation and business code – delegates business logic, lookups, and services for UI elements
+- Composite Entity – ripples updates and persistence of graph objects
+- Data Access Object – separates data access API from high level business objects (as with an ORM)
+- Front Controller – centralizes response to requests for authentication, authorization, logging, request tracking – passes requests to handlers – creates a dispatcher for incoming requests
+- Intercepting Filter – a filter for a request object, can be a chain of filters executing in order
+- Service Locator – Caches high-cost service object requests
+- Transfer (or Value) Object – Pass multi-attribute data sets from clients to servers

+# Dark / Abusive Patterns
+- Sneak into Basket: You attempt to purchase something, but somewhere in the purchasing journey the site sneaks an additional item into your basket, often through the use of an opt-out radio button or checkbox on a prior page
+- Roach Motel: You get into a situation very easily, but then you find it is hard to get out of it (e.g. a premium subscription)
+- Trick Questions: While filling in a form you respond to a question that tricks you into giving an answer you didn't intend.
+When glanced upon quickly the question appears to ask one thing, but when read carefully it asks another thing entirely
+- Privacy Zuckering: You are tricked into publicly sharing more information about yourself than you really intended to; Named after Facebook CEO Mark Zuckerberg
+- Misdirection: The design purposefully focuses your attention on one thing in order to distract your attention from another
+- Price Comparison Prevention: The retailer makes it hard for you to compare the price of an item with another item, so you cannot make an informed decision
+- Hidden Costs: You get to the last step of the checkout process, only to discover some unexpected charges have appeared, e.g. delivery charges, tax, etc
+- Confirm Shaming: The act of guilting the user into opting into something; the option to decline is worded in such a way as to shame the user into compliance
+- Bait and Switch: You set out to do one thing, but a different, undesirable thing happens instead
+- Forced Continuity: When your free trial with a service comes to an end and your credit card silently starts getting charged without any warning; in some cases this is made even worse by making it difficult to cancel the membership
+- Friend Spam: The product asks for your email or social media permissions under the pretense it will be used for a desirable outcome (e.g. finding friends), but then spams all your contacts in a message that claims to be from you
+- Disguised Ads: Adverts that are disguised as other kinds of content or navigation, in order to get you to click on them